heidenreich/theironyard.github.io/source/education/academy/intro-to-ios-development-basics/index.markdown

 #### Is this class really free?

 Yes, it is.
-We woudln't joke about something like that.
+We wouldn't joke about something like that.

 #### You're offering a full version of this class?